Intel

 Venture Round in 2010

-V-Sync is a company that specializes in digital signage solutions, focusing on the development of advanced signage terminals.
-Its primary product features all-in-one housing equipped with a built-in camera capable of estimating gender and age.
-Additionally, V-Sync offers a multi-display system that can accommodate up to sixteen screens, allowing businesses to effectively distribute content through a network.
-This technology enables organizations to gather valuable data while providing relevant information to consumers in various locations, including stations, convenience stores, and shopping malls.
-By integrating these features, V-Sync aims to enhance consumer engagement and optimize content delivery for its clients.
+V-Sync is a company that specializes in digital signage solutions in the technology sector.
+It develops advanced signage terminals, notably the Adobo system, which features all-in-one housing and integrated cameras capable of estimating the gender and age of viewers.
+The company's multi-display system can support configurations of up to sixteen screens, allowing businesses to efficiently distribute content across a network.
+This capability enables organizations to gather valuable data and deliver targeted information to consumers in various locations, including stations, convenience stores, and shopping malls.

 Avnera